-Use appropriate numerical and/or graphical tools that you remember from earlier course(s) on linear regression to assess fit, compare models, determine whether predictors are significant, etc.
+Use appropriate numerical and/or graphical tools to assess fit, compare models, determine whether predictors are significant, etc.

 - 2. In the data for problem 1, it is plausible that there would be some variation among Counties in percentage of students repeating first grade.
 We will use a multilevel model to explore the variation across counties, using the 2004 data only. - (a) Extract from the file houston.txt a data frame containing just the data from 2004.
 Report the following for the extracted data frame: - Number of groups, J. (Each County is a group.) - For each group j, number of observations n_j . - Total number of observations, n.
 (Each District is an observation.)